Making homemade Hawaiian Fried Rice is so quick and easy in the Ninja Foodi, it literally takes less than 30 minutes!

 Typically fried rice is made using a white rice.
-This recipe calls for jasmine rice, but if you want to switch your rice that’s okay, too!
+This recipe calls for white jasmine rice, but if you want to switch your rice that’s okay, too!

 If you want to make fried rice with a different type of rice, here are a few options and suggestions on cooking times: